osinmv/function-lookup-mcp/README.md

 ## Extending the Index

-Use the `generate_ctags()` MCP tool to automatically extract function signatures from header files and add them to the index.
+Just ask your coding agent to index your header folder.
 Alternatively, you can drop existing ctags files into the `apis/` folder and restart the MCP server to update the index.

 ## MCP functions